 The other evening I was discussing the imminent Brexit consequences with a friend of mine and it dawned on me that the emotional implications of it were often overlooked.
 It makes sense to think that the practical, matter of fact aspects of it would ultimately overshadow the more personal elements, but what kind of personal toll does it take for the individual?

 By trying to answer that question, I thought I’d try to examine my own situation – I hold dual citizenship – American (by birth) and British (for my father).
 Even though that is what the paperwork states, I came to Spain with my mother (who is Spanish), and my brother, after my parents got separated.
 Since I was almost 3 three-years old, I was immediately thrust into the life here – I breathed the Spanish air and shared life experiences and homework with Spanish children.
 I was like one of them.
-Or not quite – my last name and my blond hair always set me apart from the rest.
+Or not quite – my last name, my Anglo features and my blond hair always set me apart from the rest.
 But on top of all that – or perhaps because of all that – I was constantly besieged by the question of where I was from, and to what extent I was from where I came from.
 I already dealt with the question of identity in another article, but with the Brexit looming on the horizon, I’ve come to face the inevitable dilemma of probably having to renounce my UK citizenship and become a Spanish national.

 Renouncing nationality is a last resort for people whose livelihood is in danger and an extremely painful decision to make.Michael harris, chair of eurocitizens